tlspuffin/async-opcua/docs/server.md

 use opcua::server::address_space::Variable;
 use opcua::server::node_manager::memory::{
-    InMemoryNodeManager, NamespaceMetadata, SimpleNodeManager, SimpleNodeManagerImpl, };
+    simple_node_manager, InMemoryNodeManager, NamespaceMetadata, SimpleNodeManager,
+    SimpleNodeManagerImpl,
+};
+use opcua::server::{ServerBuilder, SubscriptionCache};
+use opcua::types::{BuildInfo, DataValue, DateTime, NodeId, UAString};

 #[tokio::main]
 async fn main() {
-    // First, create a simple node manager to contain any custom nodes we make.
-    // The namespace should be 2 here, since there are two default namespaces, making
+    // First, for convenience, we enable console logging based on the
+    // `RUST_OPCUA_LOG` environment variable.
+You could enable this using
+    // any other system to interact with the `log` framework if you prefer. opcua::console_logging::init();

-    // this the third.
+    // Construct the server.
-    let ns = 2;
-    let node_manager = Arc::new(SimpleNodeManager::new_simple(
-        NamespaceMetadata {
-            namespace_index: ns,
-            namespace_uri: "urn:my_server".to_owned(),
-            ..Default::default()
-        },
-        "simple",
-    ));

     let (server, handle) = ServerBuilder::new()
         .application_name("Server Name")
         .application_uri("urn:server_uri")